Self-supervised Feature-Gate Coupling for Dynamic Network Pruning: Related Works

-Contrastive learning has been widely explored in unsupervised and self-supervised learning~\cite{DBLP:conf/nips/GrillSATRBDPGAP20, DBLP:conf/aaai/LuoLZYMYW20, DBLP:conf/cvpr/YaoLLZY20} to learn consistent representation.
+CSL has been widely explored in unsupervised and self-supervised learning~\cite{DBLP:conf/cvpr/WuXYL18, DBLP:conf/icml/HuangDGZ19, DBLP:conf/cvpr/He0WXG20} to learn consistent representation.
 The key point is to identify similar/positive or dissimilar/negative instances.
 An intuitive method is taking each instance itself as positive~\cite{DBLP:conf/cvpr/WuXYL18}.
 However, its relationship with nearby instances is ignored, which is solved by exploring the neighborhood~\cite{DBLP:conf/icml/HuangDGZ19} or local aggregation~\cite{DBLP:conf/iccv/ZhuangZY19}.
-Unsupervised clustering methods~\cite{DBLP:conf/icpr/0004LZW0Y20, DBLP:conf/nips/CaronMMGBJ20, DBLP:journals/corr/abs-2103-02662} further enlarge the positive sets by treating instances in the same cluster as positives.
-It is also noticed that positive instances could be gained from multiple views~\cite{DBLP:conf/nips/BachmanHB19, DBLP:conf/eccv/TianKI20} of a scene.
-Besides, recent methods~\cite{ DBLP:conf/nips/GrillSATRBDPGAP20, DBLP:journals/corr/abs-2011-10566, DBLP:conf/icml/ChenK0H20, DBLP:conf/icml/Henaff20, DBLP:conf/cvpr/He0WXG20} generate positive instances by siamese encoders, which process data-augmentation of original instances.
+Unsupervised clustering methods~\cite{DBLP:conf/icpr/0004LZW0Y20, DBLP:conf/nips/CaronMMGBJ20} further enlarge the positive sets by treating instances in the same cluster as positives.
+It is also noticed that positive instances could be gained from multiple views~\cite{DBLP:conf/eccv/TianKI20} of a scene.
+Besides, recent methods~\cite{DBLP:conf/cvpr/He0WXG20} generate positive instances by siamese encoders, which process data-augmentation of original instances.
 The assumption is that the instance should stay close in the representation space after whatever augmentation is applied.

-According to previous works, contrastive loss is an ideal tool to align distributions or learn consistent representation.
-Therefore, we adopt the contrastive learning method in our work, $i.e.$, the positives are deemed by neighborhood relationships, and the loss function is defined as a variant of InfoNCE~\cite{DBLP:journals/corr/abs-1807-03748, DBLP:conf/iclr/HjelmFLGBTB19, DBLP:conf/nips/BachmanHB19}.
+According to previous works, the contrastive loss is an ideal tool to align distributions or learn consistent representation.
+Therefore, we develop a CSL method in our work, $i.e.$, the positives are deemed by neighborhood relationships, and the loss function is defined as a variant of InfoNCE~\cite{DBLP:journals/corr/abs-1807-03748}.